Date: 27 December 2014.

 Solar panels and/or a wind generator

-(A girl's got to have power; currently I have a good start
+(A girl has to have power; currently I have a good start

 on a comfortable off-the-grid life)

 Windlass for chain and anchor